How to deal with negative body image in the summer

 "We are all familiar with the idea of pictures of models being photoshopped, and magazines commenting on women's body shapes and whether they have lost weight or gained weight," Watson explains.
 "It's all around the objectification of women and there is a focus on their bodies rather than other characteristics."

-Social media can also be problematic for our confidence.
+Social media can also be problematic for our confidence and body image.
 Whether it's fitness gurus on Instagram or carefully curated photos of friends on Facebook, we are constantly invited to compare and critique ourselves against others.

 A 2015 survey found four of the five most popular forms of social media are damaging to young people's mental health because they exacerbate body image worries, as well as feelings of loneliness and inadequacy.